VarchasJ/NanoLayer.app/README.md

 # 🌌 NanoLayer: Text Overlay Studio

-NanoLayer is a vibe coded project that is a modern, web-based tool for creating beautiful text overlays on images.
+NanoLayer, a vibe coded project that is a modern, web-based tool for creating beautiful text overlays on images.
 It combines a sleek user interface with AI-powered features, leveraging the Google Gemini API to generate contextually relevant text and suggest optimal layout positions based on your images.

 ## ✨ Features